Why Most Teams Fail at Collecting Leads at Trade Shows

 Here's where most lead capture systems fall apart — not because teams don't collect data, but because they collect the wrong data.

-Choose Capture Tools That Match Your Workflow
+4. Choose Lead Capture Apps That Match Your Workflow

 Look for a lead capture app that lets reps: